dozingpip/nether-create/README.md

 ## Piglin bartering can get you:
 - gold leaf, Amount: 1-2.
 Used for Nature's Aura rituals and recipes.
 - awkward potion, Amount: 1.
 - black lotus, Amount: 1.
 Concentrated mana from Botania.
-Throw it in a mana pool to use it.
+Throw it in a non-empty mana pool to use it.
 - turtle egg, Amount: 1.
 Useful for making your gold farm more efficient.
+Also used in various spawn egg recipes.
 - soul sand, Amount: 6-12.
 - gravel, Amount: 8-16.
 - blackstone, Amount: 8-16.
 - quartz, Amount: 5-12.
-- soul speed book, Amount: 1.
-- iron nugget, Amount: 18-36.
+- iron nugget, Amount: 27-45.
-- string, Amount 3-9.
-- leather, Amount 2-4.
 This info has been added in JEI as well.
 See uses of gold ingot, or how to make any of the above items.

 ## Mobs will only spawn on certain blocks: